 In recent seasons Jamie has developed a successful doubles partnership with fellow Brit Andy Lapthorne.
 The duo has beaten American three-time Paralympic quad doubles champions Nick Taylor and David Wagner on a number of occasions.
-He will represent ParalympicsGB for the third time at Rio 2016.

-Jamie trains at South Ribble Tennis Centre near Preston.
 Off the court, he is a keen Everton FC supporter and is devoted to his son Charlie, daughter Beau and fiancée Kelly.

 A former Royal Marine, Jamie was injured in a car accident in Liverpool in 2000 when he was 21.